-Matcha is stone-ground tencha – green tea often used for the production of Gyokuro.
-A few weeks before the harvest, the tea bushes are shaded from direct sunlight.
+Matcha is stone ground tencha: green tea, often used for the production of Gyokuro.
+A few weeks before the harvest, Farmers start to shade the tea bushes from direct sunlight.
 Shading tea helps the leaves to stack up on theanine and chlorophyll.
-It results in extra sweetness, umami, a higher level of L-theanine, and other stimulating amino acids responsible for matcha's unique bounty of energy.
+That high content of amino acids results in extra sweetness, umami, and a unique energy bounty, for a tea that makes you focus and energizes you at the same time.
 Before milling, every single leaf is carefully de-stemmed and de-veined.

-Our organic matcha is made from the springtime harvest of tencha of Kanayamidori, Asanoka, Saemidori, and Yabukita cultivars that are grown on a family farm in Shizuoka, Japan.
-The farm is located on verdant mountain slopes.
-The steep terrain prevents the use of machinery, so all leaves are tended to and harvested by hand.
-This allows the farmers to get close and personal with their tea plants – a very important factor in producing high-quality tea leaves.
+Our organic matcha is made from the springtime harvest of tencha of Kanayamidori, Asanoka, Saemidori, and Yabukita cultivars.
+They grow on a family farm on the verdant mountain slopes of Shizuoka, Japan.
+The steep terrain prevents the use of machinery.
+Thus, all leaves are tended to and harvested by hand.
+It allows the farmers to get close and personal with their tea plants – a crucial factor in producing high-quality tea leaves.

-• Using a small sifter sift into a matcha bowl (chawan) few bamboo scoops (chashaku) of matcha.
-We recommend using about 3 scoops per 3.5fl oz / 100ml.
+• Using a small sifter, sift into a matcha bowl (chawan) a few bamboo scoops (chashaku) of matcha.
+We recommend using about 1 scoop per 30ml.

 • Start slowly adding water of about 175-185ºF / 80-85ºC